OpenTechConsult/NodeCookbook/05-developing-nodejs-modules/README.md

 _**npm** is the name of the Command-Line Interface tool(CLI) bundle with Node.js as the default package manager. npm, inc is also the name of the company that own the public registry [https://registry.npmjs.org/](https://registry.npmjs.org/)_

 Note that as we'll be downloading and publishing module to the npm registry, this project will require internet access.

+## Global modules

+It is possible to **globally install** Node.js modules.
+Typically, the type of modules we'll install are binaries or program that we want to be accessible in your shell.
+To globally install a module, we pass the **--global** command to the **install** command as follows:

+> **$ npm install --global lolcatjs**

+This will not install **lolcatjs** into our **node_modules** folder.
+Instead it will be install into the **bin** directory of our Node.js installation.
+To see where it was installed, we can use the **which** command.

+> **$ which lolcatjs

+>/Users/eagboka/.nvm/versions/node/v16.17.0/bin/lolcatjs

+The **bin** directory is likely to already be in our path because that is where the **node** and **npm** binaries are stored.
+Therefore any executable program that is globally installed will also be made available in our shell.
+Now we should be able to call the **lolcatjs** module from our shell.

+> $ lolcatjs --help

+In **npm** version v5.2, **npm** added the **npx** command to their CLI.
+This command allows us to execute a global module without having it permanently stored.
+We could have executed the **lolcatjs** module without storing it with the following command:

+> **$ npx lolcatjs**

+In general npx should be sufficient for most modules that we wish to execute.
+However, if we want the global module to be permanently available offline, then we may wish to still globally install the module rather than using the **npx** command.

+## Responsibly consuming modules

+We'll likely want to leverage the Node.js module ecosystem in our own application.
+Modules provide solutions and implementations of common problems and tasks, so reusing existing code save us time when developing our applications.

+As we see in this application, simply pulling in the web framework, **express** pulled in over 80 other modules.
+Pulling in this number of modules adds risk, especially if you're using these modules for production workloads.

+There are many considerations we should take when choosing a Node.js module to include in our application.
+The following five considerations should be taken in particular:

+- Security

+    Can we depend on the module to fix security vulnerabilities ?$ We will later go into more detail about how to check for known security issues in our module.

+- Licenses

+    If you link with open source libraries and then distribute the software, the software needs to be compliant with the licenses of the linked libraries.
+Licenses can vary from restrictive/protective to permissive.
+In GitHub, we can navigate to the license file and it will give us a basic overview of what the license permits.

+- Maintenance

+    We'll also need to consider how well maintained the module is.
+The majority of modules publish their source code to GitHub and have their bug reports viewable as GitHub issues.
+From viewing their issues and how/when the maintainers are responding to bug reports, we should be able to get some insight into how maintained the module is.